93digital/luna/docs/gutenberg/components/post-item.md

 # PostItem & PostItemPreview
-Post object React components for displaying a selected post object.
+React components for displaying a selected post object.

 ## Post Item
 Displays a simple card view of a post item.